geudde/attic-chest/pages/13.reference/01.porden/docs.md

 As massy barriers placed to guard the road,
 Long, dark and dreary, to the Gnome's abode."

-Imprudent maid ! thy heedless lips exposed
+Imprudent maid! thy heedless lips exposed
 The secret plans to thee alone disclosed,
 Thy councils known, the host, whose cheerful smile Veil'd the dark agent of Albruno's guile,